dustinlyons/nixos-config/README.md

 Hello there!

-Welcome to my personal journey with Nix, where I've spent the past year learning and building my own machines and servers.
-From my M1 Macbook Pro to my NixOS workstation and VMs in my home-lab, I've developed this Nix code with simplicity in mind - for both future me and readers like you.
-I hope you'll find this true as well.
+Welcome to my personal journey with Nix, where I've spent the past year learning and building the machines and servers I use daily.
+From my M1 Macbook Pro to my NixOS workstation and VMs in my home lab, I've developed this Nix code with simplicity in mind - for both future me and readers like you.

-I was initially drawn to Nix because of its functional operating system and compatibility with both MacOS and x86 PCs.
-This was important to me, as I use a clunky linux box in my office at home and a Macbook when I'm out and about.
-I've tried other laptops on the market, including linux-friendly ones like System76, but nothing compares to the quality and performance of the Macbook, especially with the M1/M2 chip.
+I was initially drawn to Nix because of its functional operating system and compatibility with MacOS and x86 PCs.
+I use a clunky Linux box in my office at home and a Macbook when I'm out and about, so effectively managing dependencies across both was important.

-So Nix, with this amazing property of being both a package manager and an OS, was perfect to manage my machines.
-And in conjunction with syncthing to help manage state, the result is a seamless, single environment across any device I use.
+So Nix, with this unique property of being both a package manager and an OS, was perfect for managing my machines.
+And in conjunction with using syncthing to manage my data (state), the result is a seamless, single environment I use across all my devices.

 To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also work for a bare metal setup.
 For MacOS instructions, you'll need to install a few dependencies I've listed below.
-And if you're new to Emacs, take a look at my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
-I love hacking Emacs and you'll see it's much more than just an IDE. 🤓
+And if you're new to Emacs, check out my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
+I love hacking Emacs, and you'll see it's much more than just an IDE. 🤓

 # Layout